Servebolt/servebolt-optimizer/Readme.txt

 ### Configuration

 This plugin can be controlled via the WordPress Dashboard or WP CLI.
-Additonalaly there are various filters and PHP constants at your disposal.
+Additionally there are various filters and PHP constants at your disposal.

 ### Filter and constant reference